Can You Get SSDI for Spinal Cord Compression?

 Can You Get SSDI for Spinal Cord Compression??

-TL;DR: Yes.
+Yes.
 Spinal cord compression (myelopathy) is a serious neurological condition that frequently qualifies for SSDI.
 When the spinal cord itself is compressed, the resulting weakness, coordination problems, and sensory changes can be severe enough to prevent any type of work.
+The SSA evaluates this under Listing 1.15 (disorders of the skeletal spine) or Listing 11.08 (spinal cord disorders).

 Spinal cord compression by itself is not on the Compassionate Allowance list.
 However, if the compression is caused by a spinal tumor that qualifies, your claim may be fast-tracked through that diagnosis.